qchenevier/MBA_memoire/doc/reaction_organization.md

 - switching from product to service revenue
 - experimenting with outcomes-based business models in cases where revenue might be tied to the efficiencies delivered by an enterprise application

-A business model is defined by two things:  [@Iansiti2014]

-- how the organization **creates** value for its customers
-- how the organization **captures** that value

-Digital transformation changes both:

-GE creates values by extracting useful data from sensors, by optimizing equipment performance, utilization and maintenance.
-It captures that value by charging a percentage of the customer's incremental revenue from improved performance.

 GE **sells less** hardware but has developed **mutually profitable partnerships**.  [@Iansiti2014]